It’s time to separate feature releases from your deployments

-High performing teams deploy more frequently
+High performing DevOps teams deploy more frequently

 What’s the problem with deploying too often?

-From a product management or marketing point of view , the high frequency of deployments often turns into a new set of challenges.
+From a product management or marketing point of view , too many deployments often turns into a new set of challenges.

 With all three scenarios, feature toggles can help manage deployments and improve efficiency.